scipp/scipp/doc/design.md

 Initially a couple of different options have been prototyped but it soon became apparent that only one of them was a real option.
 We refer to the [early prototype documentation](https://github.com/mantidproject/workspace-sandbox) for details on the abandoned options and why they were abandoned.
 In agreement with reviewers of those early investigations, effort has thus been mostly focused on the `Dataset` option, described below.

 Altogether, as of 2018-10-10, a total of 65 working days (approx 3.5 FTE months) have been invested in the design and prototyping process.
+We also refer to the [prototype development notes](development-notes.md) for more details and motivation of the features presented in the following.

 ## <a name="overview"></a>High level design overview